aosabook/500lines/contingent/chapter.rst

 And knows all the things to rebuild.

 But can it avoid rebuilding them?
-Look at all the things that need to be rebuilt if the tutorial source text is touched.
+Look at all the things that MIGHT need to be rebuilt if the tutorial source text is touched.

 >>> task = read, ('tutorial.txt',)